 After competing in both Puerto Rico and Cuba for the past 12 years, Team NSAF will make its debut in the Bahamas in 2018 – with this year’s meet set for Saturday, June 2 at the Grand Bahama Stadium in Freeport.

 Team NSAF, with 28 outstanding prep track and field athletes from around the U.S., will assemble in Ft.
 Lauderdale, Fla. on May 30, and then travel to Freeport the following day, May 31.
 Then Friday, June 1 will provide an opportunity for a brief pre-meet workout and to take in some of the Bahamian culture, with the meet against the Bahamian Junior Team (and possibly others) set for Saturday.
 Team NSAF will return to the States on Sunday, June 3.

-The NSAF started the meet in 2006 in Puerto Rico, but in 2015 we were able to move the meet to Cuba (see this story for the history), giving our Team NSAF squad members – 28 strong each year – the amazing bounty of not only their first international team training and competitive experience, but the chance to do so as historic “athletic diplomats,” if you will, to the eternally unique city of Havana and it’s incomparable venue, Estadio Panamericano.
+The NSAF started the Caribbean Scholastic Invitational in 2006 in Puerto Rico, with the intent of providing rising star athletes – generally high school juniors considered Youth or Junior Team USA prospects – an opportunity for a first international team experience in a low-pressure environment.
+We continued to hold the meet in San Juan through 2013.In 2015 we were able to move the meet to Cuba (see this story for the history), giving our squad the amazing bounty of not only their first international team training and competitive experience, but the chance to do so as historic “athletic diplomats,” if you will, to the eternally unique city of Havana and it’s incomparable venue, Estadio Panamericano.
 It’s been something each of them will never forget – the team, the meet, the experience.